Establishment and Purpose of The Trust

 The Trustees hope that the establishment of the Colmcille Trust, together with the renewed availability of the Abbey buildings for Mass (now under the management of Historic Scotland), will strengthen Roman Catholic involvement on the island, and continue to encourage and to enable further growth in ecumenical co-operation and understanding.

 Catriona Allan was appointed as the first Warden by the Colmcille Trust in February 1997.
 Under her stewardship, the House of Prayer in its first five years became an integral part of the island community and is fully engaged with the ecumenical process already established on Iona.
 In September 2002 Catriona left to join the Benedictine convent at Tyburn in London.
+She is now a Benedictine Sister based in Rome.

 Declaration of the establishment of The Colmcille Trust on 26th July 1991